-Topic: Anatomy and development of the gastrointestinal and respiratory systems, cross sections of the abdomen and thorax Date: 11th study week, April 25
+Topic: Anatomy and development of the gastrointestinal and respiratory systems,

-Semester-end pin test

-Topic: Identical to the midterm topics Date: TBA, during weeks 12-13
+cross sections of the abdomen and thorax

+Date: 11th week, April 27.

 Semifinal examination

-Topic: Subject matter of the semester
+Topics: Subject matter of the semester

-- 1) Histology of the internal organs (slide). - 2) Theoretical questions (oral examination)
+- 1) Written pretest

+- 2) Histology (1 slide)

+- 3) Anatomy (identification of structures on true anatomical specimens including relevant theoretical questions)

-The following topics will be discussed later and DO NOT FORM PART OF THIS SEMESTER
+N.B.: The following topics will be discussed later and DO NOT FORM PART OF THIS SEMESTER

-Anatomy, histology and the development of teeth, branches of the maxillary artery, development of the face, development of lesser veins.

-BUT, the development of the inferior and superior venae cave, together with the development of the portal vein will be asked at the semifinal examination.
+Anatomy, histology and the development of teeth, branches of the maxillary artery, development of lesser veins (BUT the development of the inferior and superior venae cave, together with the development of the portal vein is included in the topic list)

-ED I. Academic year 2013/2014 Second Semester
+ED I. Academic Year 2017/2018

+Faculty of Dentistry, First Year, Second Semester